dynamia-projects/chartjs-zk/README.md

 # Chart.js for ZK

 This library let you use Chart.js v2.1.4 (https://github.com/chartjs/Chart.js) framework in ZK application using pure Java or ZUL.
+Complete Chartjs-ZK documentation at www.dynamia.tools/chartjs-zk

 ##Bulding